Archetypes

 Shadow

-An avoidant orientation toward certain aspects of the self.
+An avoidant orientation toward certain aspects of one’s own personality and temperament.

 Primary concerns: Denial and self-criticism